 ALISTAIR CURRIE, HEAD OF CAMPAIGNS AND COMMUNICATIONS

 Alistair has been a professional campaigner for 20 years, including at PETA UK, Cruelty Free International and Free Tibet.
 After campaigning for animal and human rights, he was keen to make a contribution in the environmental or international development fields.
 Answering a job advertisement looking for a campaigner “used to tough issues”, he was delighted to be able to combine them both when he joined Population Matters in 2016.
-In a previous professional life he was a registered nurse.
+A long time ago in a galaxy far, far away, he was a registered nurse.

 Josh HIll, Head of Finance and Operations